 All cats have different bowel movements, and you’ll likely figure out what normal looks like for your cat.
 When something is abnormal, you may be quick to point it out.

-Six factors to consider when wondering about your cat’s bowel movements are:
+Below we will discuss six factors to consider when wondering about your cat’s bowel movements:

 Age